zarigata/PoorCraftultra/README.md

 ## Running the Application

-After building, you should see a window displaying a voxel world with first-person controls:
+After building, you should see a window displaying a textured voxel world with first-person controls:
 - **50 chunks** loaded in a 5×5×2 grid
+- **Textured blocks** with stone, grass, dirt, sand, and glass
+- **Per-face textures** (grass has different textures on top/bottom/sides)
 - **First-person camera** with mouse look (cursor locked)
 - **Player movement** with WASD keys
 - **Physics simulation** with gravity and collision